 A subject is free to withdraw from study participation at any time by contacting the study team either in person or by email: PRoMPT_BOLUS@email.chop.edu

-We encourage you to contact us with any questions/concerns, complete an online survey, and/or to participate in one of our focus groups so that we may work together to share information about patient enrollment through EFIC and learn from each other.
+We encourage you to contact us with any questions/concerns and/or complete an online survey, so that we may work together to share information about patient enrollment through EFIC and learn from each other.

 If you would like to opt your child out of the study so that they would not be included if they developed possible sepsis, please fill out this form.
-Any patient who has opted out will be mailed a bracelet that they must wear for the duration of the study so that they will not be enrolled even if they present to the CHOP Emergency Department with possible sepsis.
+Any patient who has opted out will be mailed a bracelet that they must wear for the duration of the study so that they will not be enrolled even if they present to the CHOP or UPMC Children’s Hospital of Pittsburgh Emergency Department with possible sepsis.